 Downsampling, in case overdone, can eliminate too many points.
-This over-downsampling may cause two major effects: loss of detail and insufficient data for training a network.
+This overdownsampling may cause two major effects: loss of detail and insufficient data for training a network.
 These effects can lead to low accuracy and not useful results.
 On the contrary, if downsampling is kept minimal, it may not be supportive for reaching the aforementioned objectives.
 For these reasons, experiments were held in order to get an understanding of the process and decide optimal downsampling to achieve optimal results.

 The voxel dimensions are the critical parameters for voxel-grid downsampling.
-Here, the voxel dimensions are calculated by multiplication of a manually set coefficient parameter (will be called as leaf coefficient) and the original resolution of the point cloud.
+Here, the voxel dimensions are calculated with a leaf coefficient parameter and the original resolution of the point cloud.
 As mentioned before (Section 3.5), the resolution here is the average of the distances between each point and their nearest neighbors.
 However, the resolution is not sufficient alone to represent the density characteristics, as it does not represent the density variations.
 For this reason, the density characteristics are measured via minimum, mean, median, maximum, and standard deviation of the number of nearest neighboring points.
 The nearest neighboring points are retrieved with a radius search instead of a knn, as the goal is to measure the geometric consistency (Hermosilla et al., 2018).
 Influenced by the neighboring distance in the image domain (Figure 4-8), the radius is calculated as 1.45 times the resolution.